telugu-boy/telugu-boy/README.md

 I plan to move some of these services over to Kubernetes on Azure or AWS in the near future, after they gain popularity or when I feel like my current solution isn't adequate.

 I'm also planning to set up a blog (which might also double as a personal portfolio) to reflect on books I'm reading, interesting problems I'm solving and new technologies I'm experimenting with.
-I'm going to write up a few posts about what I develop on my Gitea instance to not be completely opaque about what I do, and show that I do indeed know how to code.